redpanda-data/connect/resources/docs/conditions/README.md

 they will only be executed once per message, regardless of how many times they are referenced (unless the content is modified).
 Therefore, resource conditions can act as a runtime optimisation as well as a config optimisation.

+## `xor`

+Xor is a condition that returns the logical XOR of its children conditions, meaning it only resolves to true if _exactly_ one of its children conditions resolves to true.

 [0]: ../processors/README.md
 [1]: ../processors/README.md#condition